 When Retaining the Card Is Best

 On the other hand, there are some cases where keeping the card open could benefit your overall financial situation more than canceling it would.
 For example, if you have had the card open for several years and it has helped build your average age of accounts (AAoA), closing it could cause harm since AAoA is an important factor that lenders consider when making decisions about giving out loans or lines of credit.
 Secondly, if it is your only card, keeping it would be the better option to prevent your credit profile from becoming too thin.
 Lastly, if the only motivation you have to close the account is that you do not use it often, it is better to hold on to it.
-Having more available lines of credit can also help improve your utilization ratio, positively impacting your score.
+Having more available lines of credit can lend to credit card repair and also help improve your utilization ratio, positively impacting your score.

 How To Safely Shut Down a Credit Card

 After weighing all these factors, if you decide that closing one of your cards is still the best option for improving your financial situation, you should take specific steps to close the account safely without negatively affecting your score.

 - If you find an outstanding balance, connect with your credit card issuer and discuss the best payment method.
 Whenever feasible, try to settle this debt before canceling the account.

 - Do not let your hard-earned rewards go to waste!
 If you have a rewards credit card, make sure you redeem all outstanding points before they expire.

 - Reach out to customer service and inform them that you would like to close your account, requesting confirmation of the closure in written form.
 In addition, kindly ask that they make a note confirming the account has been closed due to your specific request.